-During Stages 1 and 2, we discourage parishioners and others from visiting our church building.
-If you must visit, you will notice that only entry through the front door is possible.
+The Church is closed to everyone other than Preschool staff and students while Preschool is in session (Monday through Friday from 8:00 a.m. – 1:00 p.m.).
+Outside of those times, we discourage parishioners and others from visiting the church building, but if you must visit, you will notice that only entry through the front door is possible.
 There is a sign-in sheet as well as a COVID-19 questionnaire.
 Both are mandatory for each visit that is made.
 If any answer on the questionnaire is “Yes”, that individual should not remain in the building.
 Masks are to be worn within the building (except for staff when alone in offices), and we expect 6-ft social distancing to be practiced.

 - Please consider bringing your own pen for the sign-in sheet and COVID-19 form.
 We will have pens available as well.
 If you use one of these pens, you can place it in the box with the returned COVID-19 questionnaires.
 Pens will be cleaned and re-used.

 - Please bring a mask and wear it while in the building.
-Only clergy and staff when alone in their own offices are not required to wear masks.
+Only clergy and staff when alone in their own offices (and children 2 and under) are not required to wear masks.
 The church plans to have some disposable masks available.